JamesDolphin/discordGo---ReadMe/README.md

 - !refresh - no arguments - checks all currently followed servers to see if they are still connected (not used often)

-- !swapscores - 3 arguments - Ask James about this if its urgent otherwise do not touch it.
+- !swapscores - 3 arguments - Ask James about this if its urgent otherwise do not touch it. (used if you restore a game and start the bot AFTER that happened or you start the bot AFTER half time)

  ### The following commands REQUIRE !startrcon to be used first AND correctly ---